intel-lab-lkp/linux/Documentation/admin-guide/bcache.rst

   cache miss, but raced with a write and data was already present (usually 0 since the synchronization for cache misses was rewritten)

+cache_read_bypass_races
+  Counts instances where a cache miss read raced with a concurrent bypass write, forcing the read to bypass the cache to prevent reading stale data.

 Sysfs - cache set
 ~~~~~~~~~~~~~~~~~